pvanderwal/tiny-json/README.md

 see https://github.com/rafagafe/tiny-json for original version of tiny-json

 tiny-jsonPath
-Extends tiny-json to add simple jsonPath search expressions (see https://www.npmjs.com/package/jsonpath)" Currently only supports the '.'
-"Child member operator", i.e. $.parent.child
+Extends tiny-json to add simple jsonPath search expressions (see https://www.npmjs.com/package/jsonpath) Currently only supports the '.'
+"Child member operator", searchs i.e. $.parent.child.etc

 # API
 To seach json_string for a particular field using jsonPath()